FranklyRocks/OnlyHuman/README.md

 But at least we’re trying.

-**OnlyHuman** — because your time is worth more than reading the 12th AI rewrite of “10 productivity tips from Stoic billionaires”.
+Because your time is worth more than reading the 12th AI rewrite of “10 productivity tips from Stoic billionaires”.